Trenoxxious/NoxxLFG/README.md

 * UI text updates.
 * Addition of valid parses for Nightmare Incursions.
 * Introduction of a proper debug mode using the "/nlfgdebug" command.
 Using this command prevents the sending of global messages and instead whispers yourself with your message, as well as displaying various other information.
+* Additional checks have been added before posting messages to check that another message is not automatically posting first.
+LFM/LFG messages will not be able to mix and timers will remain consistent across switching between the two posting methods.
+* The Side Window now shows for raids as well as dungeons.
+This allows you to view extra information that will be added in the future, as well as safely invite, message or "/who" a player.

 **TODO/WIP**
 * **WIP:** Role filtering in Dungeons/Raids/Events & PvP categories.